scottyphillips/echonetlite_homeassistant/README.md

 Python3 library also maintained by this author.
 (https://github.com/scottyphillips/pychonet)

-**This component will set up the climate, fan, sensor and select platforms.**
+**This component will set up the climate, fan, sensor, select and switch platforms.**

 # Current working systems:
 Based upon feedback this custom component works with the following